 A bylaw is needed to provide the authority to borrow.
 A new bylaw must be passed annually as the borrowing relates to the current year's anticipated tax levy.
-Section 346 of the Municipal Act provides the authority for borrowing of this nature.
+Section 453 of the Municipal Act provides the authority for borrowing of this nature.

-1995 ACTIVITY
+1998 ACTIVITY

-In 1995 a temporary borrowing bylaw was adopted authorizing \$5 million to meet operating needs between January and December.
+In 1998 a temporary borrowing bylaw was adopted authorizing \$5 million to meet operating needs between January and December.

-The maximum balance outstanding in short term loans at any time during the year to 1995 November 10 was \$1.35 million.
-All funding requirements were met by the primary line of credit with the Royal Bank of Canada.
-In total, \$1.56 million was borrowed at an average rate of 8.875%.
+The maximum balance outstanding in short term loans at any time during the year to 1998 November 06 was \$1.1 million, the term of the loan was one business day.
+All funding requirements were met by the primary line of credit with the Royal Bank of Canada, at an average borrowing rate of 7.00%.

-1996 REQUIREMENTS
+1999 REQUIREMENTS

-For 1996 it is estimated that a \$5 million authority is required to cover cash shortfalls which may occur during the year.
+For 1999 it is estimated that a \$5 million authority is required to cover cash shortfalls which may occur during the year.